radcamp/radcamp.github.io/2016/tutorials/bioinftute.md

 # QC approaches

-Issues:
+Issues

 - read lengths, read number, data yield
 - blast a few reads to see what it is

 Software:
 - [poretools](http://poretools.readthedocs.io/en/latest/)